Electromed/EmSevenSegment/README.md

 This is a library to control 7-segment display using 4094 8-bit shift register.

 ## Features
-  - Concatenate upto 255 displays using just 3 pins on Arduino
+  - Concatenate upto 255 displays using just 3 pins of Arduino
   - Prints both numbers and alphabets
   - Supports both common anode and common cathode displays
   - Directly print multiple integer values